How to Handle Your Meat

 Questions about meat is the most common one I receive from my Hunters.
 Both those that Drive up from the USA or across Canada or those that Fly commercially.
 Each one of those hunters have different requirements.
 Plus there is those customers that get there meat home and call me and tell me their meat was tough.
 So for those of you that want to return home with your bounty of meat and have your family enjoy it all year long here is my advice, and if you follow it you will not have this problem.

 Silvertine’s experienced staff will handle all your field meat requirements.
 The animal is recovered from the preserve using quads, side-by side, or skidsteer tractor.
 The animal is taken back to the lodge, cleaned, quartered, and hung in our walk in cooler, ready to be prepared by a meat processor.
-For those of you wanting to return home with your bounty of meat, you are more than welcome, its your meat.
-For those of you that do not, we have a waiting list of local people who are delighted to come and pick up any unwanted meat.
+For those of you that don't want to return home with your bounty of meat, we have a waiting list of local people who are delighted to come and pick up any unwanted meat.
 None will go to waste!

 Travelling with your meat, you have several Options:

 Depending on the time of year.